Andy4495/Windows10-on-iMac2011/README.md

   - I eventually found an original Windows 8.1 DVD from a previous Windows purchase from several years ago.
 Boot Camp finally worked when using this old 8.1 install DVD.
 - Valid Windows License Key
   - This is required during the Windows 8 installation process.
+  - Note that [Microsoft no longer updates Windows 8 product keys][17] to Windows 10
 - Printed out copy of the procedure below.

 ### The Boot Camp Procedure